Characters of the Marvel Cinematic Universe: A–L: Laufey

 Laufey (portrayed by Colm Feore) is the king of the Frost Giants based on Laufey in Norse mythology.
-He is the biological father of Loki who abandoned him as a child, due to his small size.
+He is the biological father of Loki, and abandoned him as a child due to his small size.
 Laufey has a strong hatred for Odin for his defeat in battle when he tried to conquer Earth.
 Loki convinces Laufey to take over Asgard himself, but betrays and kills Laufey to prove himself worthy of Odin.